Boa Vista Cabo Verde Travel Guide

 Tipping, while not mandatory, shows appreciation for good service, especially in tourist-focused establishments.

-Boa Vista is usually safe for people traveling alone.
+Boa Vista island is usually safe for people traveling alone.
 Share your itinerary with someone when exploring remote areas.

 To find social interaction opportunities, reside in inns or frequent bars in Sal Rei.